Hellerup railway station

-Hellerup station is a regional and S-train railway station]serving the district of Hellerup in Copenhagen, Denmark.

-It is served by regional trains on the Coast Branch, as well as S-trains.
+Hellerup station is a regional and S-train railway station serving the suburb of Hellerup north of Copenhagen, Denmark.
+The station is an important junction which is served by regional trains on the Coast Line, as well as several lines of the Copenhagen S-train network.

 History

 The station was designed by V.C.H.
 Wolf and opened on 22 July 1863, simultaneously with the start of service on the Klampenborg line.
 The station was among the first on Copenhagen's S-train network.
 The first S-train line (Klampenborg station to Vanløse station) included Hellerup station.
 This was in 1934 and the S-trains initially followed the northern path of today's F-line.
 Hellerup station was the fourth station from Klampenborg and the fourth from Vanløse.
 Since then the southern part of the F-line has a new path and several new stations have opened, all south of Hellerup.